Skip to main content

 Prologue

-Emanuel’s first draft of the poem initially titled “Lost Generation” consisted of 19 lines across 9 stanzas.
-He wrote it with themes of resistance and survival through the use of repetition and a collective voice.
+Emanuel’s first draft of the poem initially titled “Lost Generation” consisted of nineteen lines across nine stanzas.
+He wrote into it with themes of resistance and survival through the use of repetition and a collective voice.
 In particular, the poem’s punctuation and repetition evoked the rhythmic chanting heard in Sonia Sanchez’s poetry.
-Sanchez describes her chanting as a practice that “calls up the history of Black chanters and simultaneously has the historical effect of old chants: it inspires action and harmony” (Sanchez 416).
+Sanchez describes her chanting as a practice that “calls up the history of Black chanters and simultaneously has the historical effect of old chants: it inspires action and harmony” (416).
 Emanuel’s first draft mirrors this intent.
 He writes:

 The noise you hear: it is the sound of our feet, the sound